-Pandesal is a Filipino bread roll and favorite breakfast snack in the Philippines.
-It is soft and airy with slightly sweet in taste.
+Pandesal is a Filipino soft bread roll and made with bread flour, all purpose flour, yeast, sugar, milk, eggs, butter, bread crumbs, salt and oil. t is soft and airy with slightly sweet in taste.
 There are just so many ways to enjoy it, from dipping it in hot chocolate or coffee, adding sweet or savory spreads to other meaty fillings like hot dogs, corned beef and so much more.
-This Soft and Fluffy yummykitchen traditional pandesal recipe gives so much of a homey feel that once the aroma of fresh bread hits the whole house you’ll be sure to have your family or friends readily awaiting you to take the bread out of the oven.
+This Soft and Fluffy yummy kitchen traditional pandesal recipe gives so much of a homey feel that once the aroma of fresh bread hits the whole house you’ll be sure to have your family or friends readily awaiting you to take the bread out of the oven.

 A brief history of the Soft and Fluffy Pandesal